redwolfey/awesome-incident-response/README.md

 * [PSRecon](https://github.com/gfoss/PSRecon/) - PSRecon gathers data from a remote Windows host using PowerShell (v2 or later), organizes the data into folders, hashes all extracted data, hashes PowerShell and various system properties, and sends the data off to the security team.
 The data can be pushed to a share, sent over email, or retained locally.
 * [RegRipper](https://code.google.com/p/regripper/wiki/RegRipper) - Open source tool, written in Perl, for extracting/parsing information (keys, values, data) from the Registry and presenting it for analysis.
 * [TRIAGE-IR](https://code.google.com/p/triage-ir/) - IR collector for Windows.

+### No Updates within a year

+* [FastIR Collector](https://github.com/SekoiaLab/Fastir_Collector) - Tool that collects different artefacts on live Windows systems and records the results in csv files.
+With the analyses of these artefacts, an early compromise can be detected.
+* [Fast Evidence Collector Toolkit (FECT)](https://github.com/jipegit/FECT) - Light incident response toolkit to collect evidences on a suspicious Windows computer.
+Basically it is intended to be used by non-tech savvy people working with a journeyman Incident Handler.